-Trek–Segafredo is the new avatar of the RadioShack and Leopard teams, created in 2010 and 2011, respectively.
-Both of them rode Trek bicycles but failed to achieve the desired results, apart from winning the team classification in 2010 and 2012 and the flashes of brilliance of Fabian Cancellara and the Schleck brothers.
-Although the Luxembourgers wavered since they both stepped onto the podium of the 2011 Tour, the Swiss rider has remained a valuable asset, taking the opening time trial for the fifth time in 2012 (after 2004, 2007, 2009 and 2010) and wearing the yellow jersey the first seven days.
+Trek–Segafredo is the latest incarnation of the Radio Shack and Leopard teams, created in 2010 and 2011, respectively.
+Both of them used Trek bicycles but failed to achieve the desired results, apart from winning the team classification in 2010 and 2012 and the flashes of brilliance of Fabian Cancellara and the Schleck brothers.
+While the two Luxembourgers went into decline after standing on the podium of the 2011 Tour, the Swiss rider remained a bankable asset.
+He took the inaugural time trial for the fifth time in 2012 (after 2004, 2007, 2009 and 2010) and wore the Yellow Jersey throughout the opening week.

-Stage wins: 5
+Stage wins: 7

 Secondary classification wins: 2

-6 July 2012: In Metz, Fabian Cancellara pulls on the yellow jersey for the 27th time —a record for a rider who has never won the Tour de France.
+6 July 2012: in Metz, Fabian Cancellara pulls on the yellow jersey for the 27th time —a record for a rider who has never won the Tour de France.

 Receive exclusive news about the Tour